hungnguyen1503/coder/README.md

 - Path app sharing (for development)
 - Docker socket access for workspace management

+### Restart Policy
+All services are configured with `restart: always` to ensure they automatically restart if they crash or if the system reboots.
+This works in conjunction with the systemd service for reliable auto-start behavior.

 ### Netdata Configuration
 - Host metrics collection enabled
 - Cloud integration support